kodi-pvr/pvr.vuplus/README.md

 * Full Tuner Signal Support (Including Service Providers)
 * Timer and Recording descriptions: If your provider only uses short description (plot outline) instead of long descrption (plot) then info will not be displayed pertaining to the shows in question.
 For OpenWebIf clients a JSON API is available to populate the missing data.
 * Edit recording name, last played position and play count for recordings
-* Bouquet Backend Channel Numbers
+* Bouquet (and group specific) Backend Channel Numbers

 Some features are only available with at least certain OpenWebIf versions:
 * 1.3.0